gwalkey/SQLTranscriptase/README.md

 Import Progress(executed in this order):
 * Users - Done
 * Folder Tree Structure - Done
-* Next step is to use the Config Manager to restore the Encryption Key
+* Next step is to use the Config Manager to restore the Encryption Key - Manual
-* Shared Data Sources
+* Shared Data Sources - Done
-* Shared DataSets
+* Shared DataSets - Pending
-* RDL Reports with embededed Data Sources and DataSets
+* RDL Reports with embededed Data Sources and DataSets - done
-* Subscriptions
+* Subscriptions - Pending
-* Folder and Report Permissions
+* Folder and Report Permissions - Pending

 Planned enhancements:
 * KPIs